SPEND OVER £70 FOR FAST FREE UK SHIPPING

 The take home?
 Include the best omega 3 fish oil supplement in your diabetic nutrition plan.

 Long-term inflammation is a serious issue.
 We're not talking about muscle soreness here.
-This is the kind of persistent cellular inflammation which can contribute to our most horrible diseases, including the big C and heart disease.
+This is the kind of persistent cellular inflammation which can contribute to our most horrible diseases, including the Big C and heart disease.
 Getting the right amount of omega-3 in your diet can reduce your body's production of inflammatory eicosanoids and cytokines (8)

-The imbalance can lead to fatigue, pain, sore joints, skin problems, depression, difficult concentrating, and irregular bowel movements.
+The imbalance can lead to fatigue, pain, sore joints, skin problems, depression, difficulty concentrating, and irregular bowel movements.
 What’s more, it can affect how much fat you carry and how much muscle you build.
 Essentially it leaves you feeling worse and looking worse!

 This is the one you’ve all been waiting for.
-Yes, getting enough omega 3 fish oil in your diet really can help you lose weight and keep it off.
-A 2007 study looked at how effective omega 3s are when combined with a healthy diet and reasonable amounts of exercise.
+Yes, getting enough omega-3 fish oil in your diet really can help you lose weight and keep it off.
+A 2007 study looked at how effective omega-3s are when combined with a healthy diet and reasonable amounts of exercise.

 The results were encouraging: the combination reduced body fat.
 The people in the study showed lower triglycerides and an increase in healthy HDL cholesterol.

 The researchers think that fish oil might encourage the body to use fatty acids for energy.
-Plus, an omega 3 supplement actually helps you cut back on calories.
+Plus, an omega-3 supplement actually helps you cut back on calories.

-If you try to get all your omega 3 from fish, that’s adding plenty of calories to your diet (and probably more fat than you really need).
+If you try to get all your omega-3 from fish, that’s adding plenty of calories to your diet (and probably more fat than you really need).
 Less food prep, a leaner body, and a healthy heart?

-Yes please!
+Yes, please!

 When your immune health breaks down, you know about it.
 But if you have an autoimmune disease, your misery moves to another level.
 Omega 3 fatty acids can help fight some autoimmune diseases, such as type 1 diabetes, Crohn’s, lupus, psoriasis, and rheumatoid arthritis.
 (9)